 Fall prevention on scaffolds:

-No matter what equipment used or where the job location is, workers should always use inspected equipment that is correct for the task and the worker.
+No matter what equipment is used or where the job location is, workers should always use inspected equipment that is correct for the task and the worker.
 Don’t take chances.
 Stop falls and save lives.